Yushan: The Ultimate Hiking Guide to Taiwan's Highest Mountain, Unveiling Routes from Easy to Epic!

 Then you can take a break at the observation deck to enjoy the Jade Mountain ridgeline.

-If you have enough time, please take a few minutes to check out the Great Precipice, aka Daciaobi 大峭壁, 3,187 meters above sea level.
-This place used to be at the bottom of a shallow sea a long, long, long time ago.
-Long story short, the tectonic movements pushed this place up and became where it is now.
+Be aware of falling rocks at the Great Precipice, aka Daciaobi 大峭壁, 3,187 meters above sea level.
+A long, long, long time ago, this place was at the bottom of a shallow sea.
+Long story short, tectonic movements pushed it up and made it what it is now.

-Then, Paiyun Lodge.
+Then, Paiyun Lodge at 8.5 km.
 If you do this hike in two days, you can enjoy your break here.

 Yushan One Day Route: Doing Jade Mountain in One Day 玉山單攻 + Extra 2.4 km